practicalli/clojure/concepts/data-types.md

 * Vectors

-esentially an array, however its persistent and therefore immutable
+essentially an array, however its persistent and therefore immutable

 * Sets